Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 2. Understanding the 5-Point Privacy Scale

 Not all obscure glass offers the same level of privacy.
-A subtle wave pattern provides a very different effect than a dense frosted finish.
 To help homeowners choose, the industry uses a standard Privacy Level scale ranging from 1 to 5.

 Below is a selection of popular patterns from the Pilkington range available through KJM Group.